sagemath/trac_to_gh/Issue 4036.md

 # Issue 4036: [with patch, needs review] minor improvements to the Axiom interface

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4036

 Original creator: mhansen